-- Six Wichita-area offices are open for lobby service.
+- Seven Wichita-area offices are open for lobby service.

-- Our Overland Park office will reintroduce lobby service on June 8.
+- Our Revolutsia office will open Interactive Banking service only on June 15.

 - Health precautions are in place in locations with lobby service to promote social distancing.

 - Drive-Thru Interactive Banking remains available at all locations.

 As our communities progress through COVID-19 response phases, we are updating our operations plans to begin offering lobby service our Crestview office on June 15, increasing our number of offices with in-person service to eight locations in Wichita.
-Additionally, our Overland Park office will begin offering lobby service on June 8.
+Our Overland Park office is also offering lobby service.
 This is part of a measured approach to ensure that we are able to meet the essential banking needs of our customers in a safe and healthy manner.
 We will continue to follow the guidance of health authorities and contribute to slowing the spread of COVID-19.

 Offices with lobby service